u5197140705-commits/dbus_porting_BA/memory-bank/architectural_design_dbus_zephyr.md

 The existing DBus driver likely operates within a single main loop or a simple bare-metal scheduler.
 In Zephyr, we will leverage its multi-threading capabilities to handle DBus communication efficiently and asynchronously.

 -   **DBus Transmit Thread:** A dedicated Zephyr thread will be responsible for queuing and sending DBus messages.
-This thread will manage the transmission buffer and interact with the underlying CAN/UART device driver.
+This thread will manage the transmission buffer and interact with the underlying SPI device driver.
 -   **DBus Receive Thread:** Another dedicated Zephyr thread will handle incoming DBus messages.
-This thread will read data from the CAN/UART device driver, parse DBus frames, and dispatch them to the appropriate application layer callbacks.
+This thread will read data from the SPI device driver, parse DBus frames, and dispatch them to the appropriate application layer callbacks.
 -   **Application Interaction:** Application modules will interact with the DBus driver through a set of public APIs, which will internally use Zephyr's IPC mechanisms to communicate with the DBus transmit/receive threads.

 ### 2.2.
 Inter-Process Communication (IPC)